-This in-depth guide covers the signs and symptoms of halitosis as well as practical solutions to eliminate its root cause.
+This in-depth guide covers the signs and symptoms of halitosis (bad breath) as well as practical solutions targeting its root causes.

-Halitosis affects millions of Americans every year.
-Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause bad breath halitosis.
-In extreme cases, bad breath can also be a sign of underlying health conditions.
-However, these cases are rare and most individuals with halitosis are generally in good health.
-With the proper tools and medicated products, anyone can control this common health condition.
+Halitosis affects millions of people in the U.S. every year.
+Despite following an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause halitosis.
+In extreme cases, bad breath can be a sign of an underlying health condition, however, these cases are rare and most individuals with halitosis are in generally good health.
+With proper tools and specialty products, this common health condition can be effectively controlled.

 1. What is Halitosis?